 One of the most important things for investors to keep in mind is the individual price drivers of each underlying commodity.
 Below, we outline the most important factors playing into the everyday value of Brent oil.

 - Global Economy: This is without a doubt the most important factor driving the price of Brent.
-If the global economy begins to sag, so too will this commodity as it will mean lower demand from consumers.
-Likewise, when the economy is booming, Brent prices are likely to charge higher based off of higher consumption of the fossil fuel.
-In recent years the global economy has been anything but stable, so giving a prediction for how Brent will turn out in the future is relatively impossible; keep a watchful eye on economic developments to stay ahead of the curve [see also Warning: Ignore Bill Gross’ Hard Money Prediction At Your Own Risk].
+If the global economy begins to sag, so too will this commodity, as it will mean lower demand from consumers.
+Likewise, when the economy is booming, Brent prices are likely to charge higher based on higher consumption of the fossil fuel.
+In recent years, the global economy has been anything but stable, making it impossible to predict how Brent will turn out in the future.
+Keep a watchful eye on economic developments to stay ahead of the curve.

-- Geopolitical Tensions: This has always been a major issue as far as oil is concerned as the suppliers and consumers of this commodity do not always get along.
-With sanctions of foreign oil as well as a fair amount of political unrest in the Middle East, crude prices hinge on the every development of these nations.
-We have seen even the threats of war cause a massive premium in oil prices and it will more than likely happen again at some point in the future.
-Until we (and other nations) can reduce their dependence on foreign imports, geopolitical tensions will remain a major point of contention for Brent prices (and WTI as well).
+- Geopolitical Tensions: This has always been a major issue as far as oil is concerned since the suppliers and consumers of this commodity do not always get along.
+With sanctions of foreign oil as well as a fair amount of political unrest in the Middle East, crude prices hinge on every development of these nations.
+We have seen the threats of war cause a massive premium in oil prices, which will more than likely happen again at some point in the future.
+Until we (and other nations) can reduce our dependence on foreign imports, geopolitical tensions will remain a major point of contention for Brent prices (and WTI as well).